argraindas/time-manager/documentation/plan.md

-- Navigation should be component
+- Make an administration area

 - Make a job and workers to do a job

 - Make event broadcasting with pusher

-- Make an administration area

 - Make an artisan install command to launch whole project (php artisan tm:install)